Infineon lowers outlook as hit by global slowdown

-FRANKFURT German chipmaker Infineon lowered its sales and margin outlook on Tuesday, highlighting the technology sector's vulnerability to a weakening business cycle.
+FRANKFURT, June 26 German chipmaker Infineon (IFXGn.DE) lowered its sales and margin outlook on Tuesday, highlighting the technology sector's vulnerability to a weakening business cycle.

 Sales and margin would not improve in the three months through September, it added.